 Many tourist use Senggigi as a first night stop on their Lombok adventure, although it can be used for a base from which you can take day trips.
 Some Lombok travel agencies offer trips to Sumbawa and Komodo (for the Komodo dragon) with snorkeling and trekking stops built in along the way.
 A 5 day trip might cost you 700,000rp.
 It is important to realize these outfits are not luxury with bare conditions.
 Also remember to get a written itinerary, including where the trip will end, you don’t want to have to pay an extra fee to get home.
 Surfers need not bother with Senggigi as there is not much swell on that side of the island.

 Central Senggigi is where the action is with many bars, restaurants and shopping, although its nowhere near Kuta / Seminyak (more like a cross between Candi Dasa and Sanur).

 Activities in Senggigi including diving and snorkeling.
 Local boats depart daily for the Gili Islands, leaving from the port of Teluk Nara, 20km north of Senggigi.
 If you are serious about diving you should really stay in the Gili Islands where good accommodation is also found, particularly on Gili Trawangan, but for those who want to stay in Senggigi, its all possible.

 There are some dive sites located closer to Senggigi, including Alang Alang Wall, Malimbu Cave and Nipah Slope.
-You might pay a local operator $55-$75 for 2 dives.

 The Perama Sunset Dinner Cruise is a fun afternoon / evening adventure that includes snorkeling and dinner.
 The boat leaves Senggigi at 1pm on Mon, Wed, Fri.
 Contact Perama Tours for the latest details.